omni-compiler/omni-compiler/INSTALL.md

  * MPI Implementation (supports MPI-2)
  * libxml2
  * make
+ * [Optional] mpfr, gmp (when using --enable-mod2xmod option)

 ## On Debian GNU/Linux and Ubuntu
  The following packages may be needed to be installed previously:

- * flex gcc gfortran g++ openjdk-7-jdk libopenmpi-dev openmpi-bin libxml2-dev byacc make perl libmpfr-dev libgmp-dev
+ * flex gcc gfortran g++ openjdk-7-jdk libopenmpi-dev openmpi-bin libxml2-dev byacc make perl

 ## On Red Hat and CentOS
  The following packages may be needed to be installed previously:

- * flex gcc gfortran gcc-c++ java-1.7.0-openjdk-devel openmpi-devel libxml2-devel byacc make perl libmpfr-dev libgmp-dev
+ * flex gcc gfortran gcc-c++ java-1.7.0-openjdk-devel openmpi-devel libxml2-devel byacc make perl

 ## For local-view operations (coarray, post/wait, lock/unlock)
- * On the K computer or FX10 or FX100, the Omni compiler automatically uses Fujitsu RDMA.
+ * On the K computer/FX10/FX100, the Omni compiler automatically uses Fujitsu RDMA.
- * On the other system, please install GASNet (http://gasnet.lbl.gov) before installing the Omni compiler.
+ * On the other system, please install GASNet (http://gasnet.lbl.gov) or MPI3 library before installing the Omni compiler.

 ## For Omni OpenACC compiler
  * Need to install CUDA (https://developer.nvidia.com/cuda-zone).